 We have provided some compensation amounts for holiday illness in this section to show what you might be awarded for your suffering.

-Due to the fact that each holiday sickness claim is unique, these figures should be used simply as guidance amounts at this stage.
+Importantly, each holiday sickness claim is unique.
+Therefore, these figures should be used simply as guidance amounts at this stage.
 If your claim is successful, your compensation could be higher or lower than the figures listed.
 Your solicitor will give you a more detailed breakdown of the potential value of your holiday sickness claim once it has been fully assessed.

 Evidence To Support A Holiday Sickness Claim